's column on

 If done correctly and in context I believe pop-up windows can aid smooth navigation and can be helpful to users.
 In our particular case, once D-HTML becomes widely supported, it could be an alternative to pop-up windows.

-Jakob's reply: To me, a pop-up is a window that is intended as a supplement to a primary browser window.
+to a primary browser window.
 Thus, it is typically smaller and it does not contain a "full" page of info.
 In contrast, the "new browser windows" I warned against as mistake #2 are intended to stand on their own and contain a full page.

 I actually agree that pop-ups can be useful; I simply observe that users often close the pop-ups without even looking at their content.
 Thus, I currently warn against using them for anything essential.